 This recipe calls for non-iodized salt because iodine tends to make pickle brine cloudy.
 You can use non-iodized table salt or canning/pickling salt—either will work.
-If all you have is iodized salt, don’t sweat it.
+If you only have iodized salt, don’t sweat it.
 It’s a visual thing, not a safety thing.

 What You Do:

-Combine the sugar, vinegar and salt in a saucepan; and heat over medium-high heat, stirring occasionally, until all of the sugar has dissolved, and you’re left with a clear brine.
+In a medium saucepan, combine the sugar, vinegar and salt.
+Heat over medium-high heat, stirring occasionally, until all the sugar has dissolved, and you’re left with a clear brine.
 This should take about 10 minutes.

 While you’re waiting on your brine, dice the onion, and cut up your summer squash.
-Remove both ends from the squash.
+Start by removing both ends from the squash.
 Then, slice them into spears or rounds.
-The spears are great on hot dogs, and the rounds are great on hamburgers.
-I make both.
+The spears are great on hot dogs, or served alongside sandwiches.
+The rounds are great for hamburgers.
+I like to make some of both.

-Divide the onion between the three jars.
+Divide the onion between the three quart jars.
 Then, pack the jars with as much squash as you can get in there.
-The ingredient list calls for 2-1/2 lbs of squash, but if you still have space in your jars after you’ve used up all your squash, cut more, and keep adding it to your jars, until you run out of room.
+The ingredient list calls for 2 1/2 lbs of summer squash, but if you still have space in your jars after you’ve used up all your squash, cut more, and keep adding it to your jars, until you run out of room.

 Pour your brine into the jars.
 Make sure your squash is covered completely.
 If you packed your jars tight enough, you should have just enough brine for your 3 jars of summer squash refrigerator pickles.

 Screw on the lids, and allow your jars to cool.
 Then, move them to the refrigerator.
-Your pickles will be ready to eat in two days, but will taste even better, if you wait longer.
-I usually wait two weeks.
+Your summer squash refrigerator pickles will be ready to eat in 2 days, but will taste even better, if you wait longer.
+I usually wait 2 weeks to eat mine.

 Note: Since these pickles are not canned, they need to be stored in the refrigerator.
 They are not shelf stable.